iamvitalyo/Aphrodite-AGI/readme.txt

 if head of 5 look in O balance and O system O also understood our language maybe we need look how we write if dot and dont stop process of thinking if passport is revert of O of grey is coridor of shit ask question O/human/love will help shit or kill? so you told thet you choose not O you chhoose another and told with this then O shit then O not shit make you shit when nature O your all symbols in O all what you write you told/write to O, why sciennce and gov is shit becouuse O by balance kill/dont help shit, our language not language of nature of O but if ask on how much is language if on 50 is language and O understood

+if 2d O have teachhings for make uthopia we can put balanedd O in O in O levels will be 3d science of 100 percennt

 Good luck, and dont forget to click "Star" button!